 Nevertheless, Celtic's success continued for the most part domestically over the next two decades under the guidance of key managers Gordon Strachan, Neil Lennon and Brendan Rodgers.
 With the comparative misfortunes of Rangers, Celtic were free to build a platform to dominate Scottish soccer throughout the 2010s.

 Rodgers' departure from Celtic to Leicester City in 2019 was notable.
 He left a side which was on its way to the league title and building a dynasty in Scotland to rejoin the Premier League with a side outside the traditional superpowers of England.
 This was indicative of the chasm between English and Scottish soccer in the modern era.

-Lennon is currently in his second stint as manager.
-Both his stints have featured win percentages of over 70%.
-In total, he has guided Celtic to five league titles, four Scottish Cup titles and the 2019/20 Scottish League Cup.
+In total, Lennon led Celtic to five league titles, four Scottish Cup titles and a Scottish League Cup.

 Celtic and the Old Firm derby